World Book Index

 Religions

-Orthodox (includes the Orthodox Church of Ukraine (OCU), Ukrainian Autocephalous Orthodox Church (UAOC), and the Ukrainian Orthodox - Moscow Patriarchate (UOC-MP)), Ukrainian Greek Catholic, Roman Catholic, Protestant, Muslim, Jewish (2013 est.)
+The religious landscape of Ukraine is diverse, with the majority adhering to Orthodox Christianity, which includes the Orthodox Church of Ukraine (OCU), the Ukrainian Autocephalous Orthodox Church (UAOC), and the Ukrainian Orthodox - Moscow Patriarchate (UOC-MP).
+Other significant religious groups include the Ukrainian Greek Catholic Church, Roman Catholics, Protestants, Muslims, and Jews (2013 estimated).

 Population growth rate